Social Influence Tactics and How to Counter Them

 Furthermore, and perhaps more to the point, we explain how to safeguard yourself and others against negative messaging and how to use counter-arguments to “flip the script” on propagandists.

 The main goal here will be to clue you in on the history of propaganda, the nature of propaganda, and to what is happening here in 2017 (with a specific focus on the online space) so you can avoid being indoctrinated, can help educate others, and can help combat negative influencers.

 First some Notes:

-- In general propaganda is about emotion, not facts.
+- In general, propaganda is about emotion, not facts.
 It uses a type of logic, but that logic is based on fallacy and emotion, rather than formal sound and cogent logic.
-Thus, understanding propaganda to gaurd yourself against it requires not only the use of sound and cogent logic and a set of facts, it requires being on gaurd against emotional responses.
+Thus, understanding propaganda to guard yourself against it requires not only the use of sound and cogent logic and a set of facts, it requires being on guard against emotional responses.

 - Below we try to use examples from many different countries and entities (left, right, center, Hitler, and Russia), mixed with a dash of humor.
 We apologize if our video choice or example choice is coming off as biased.
 It is hard to write about bias without getting dark or stepping on ideological bubbles; thanks in advance for bearing with us!